Unity-Technologies/com.unity.services.samples.use-cases/Assets/Use Case Samples/Virtual Shop/README.md

 When the scene loads, the `VirtualShopSceneManager.cs` script performs the following initialization tasks:

 1. Initializes Unity Gaming Services.
-2. Sends a `SceneOpened` custom event to the Analytics service.
-This, along with the `SceneSessionLength` custom event (sent when you click the back button), tracks the player's session length in the scene as an example of how you can implement analytics to evaluate the results of your test.
-3. Signs in the player [anonymously](https://docs.unity.com/authentication/UsingAnonSignIn.html) using the Authentication service.
+2. Signs in the player [anonymously](https://docs.unity.com/authentication/UsingAnonSignIn.html) using the Authentication service.
 If you’ve previously initialized any of the other sample scenes, Authentication will use your cached Player ID instead of creating a new one.
-4. Retrieves and updates the player's currency balances from the Economy service.
+3. Retrieves and updates the player's currency balances from the Economy service.
-5. Queries the Remote Config service to fetch the Virtual Shop configuration data.
+4. Queries the Remote Config service to fetch the Virtual Shop configuration data.
 This includes:
     1. Currency and inventory item sprites from the Addressables service so they can be displayed in the shop UI.
     2. Virtual Purchase Transactions for use in the store.
 The Remote Config data determines which categories to put each transaction in, and which icons to use.
-6. The client updates the shop UI based on the Remote Config data.
+5. The client updates the shop UI based on the Remote Config data.

 ### Functionality